cosmostake/contributions/osmosis.md

 ### Community Growth (Twitter, Youtube, Medium, Gitbook etc.)
 We create a lot of [Osmosis](https://app.osmosis.zone/) related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Osmosis.
 We have some basic images, logos, gradients from the [Osmosis](https://app.osmosis.zone/) brand pack, and we often mention the [Osmosis](https://app.osmosis.zone/) logo or other things related to it.

+Also, our validator always votes for proposals!